mazwat/mazwat.github.io/arduino-lm.md

         url: '../oop-lm'
 ---

-# Arduino TEST
+# Arduino

 The following materials are derived from the *Arduino lecture*.
 The video lecture is included at the bottom of the [document](#video-lecture).
 {: .callout .callout--warning}

 In this lecture we will look at Arduino in subsequent lectures we will explore the other elements of the workflow.
-TEST

 ## Introduction to the Arduino UNO
 The Arduino UNO is a single board microcontroller designed to be used as a controller for robotics and electronics projects.